 Sparky’s in Downtown serves a fried chicken sandwich that’s smoked before it’s fried, which gives it a slight barbecue flavor.
 That’s a good thing, by the way.
 It comes on a sturdy bun that’s buttered and toasted and you can also add American cheese to the sandwich.
 You should probably do that.
-Sparky’s is available for takeout and on most major delivery apps.

 Boia De’s fried chicken sandwich has been one of the all-stars of the “pivot to takeout” era.
 They used to serve this thing back when the team ran a taco truck in the Design District, and it’s still as good as we remember.
 Between the crunchy chicken, the creamy avocado, and the refreshing slaw, there’s a lot of contrast going on here.
 One big thing to note about this dude, though: right now they’re only serving it on Sundays.
 So set a reminder and be prepared to order online.

 As difficult as it is to order anything but a burger at Kush, you should make an effort to branch out with their Farmstyle Chicken Sandwich.
 It is, like everything here, excellent.
 Great ingredients, perfectly cooked, and crispy enough to hear from a table away.
 Get the 50/50 fries too, because sweet potato and regular fries can get along.
 They’re also serving this at Kush by Spillover in Coconut Grove.
-Both locations are open for outdoor dining and takeout.

 The Wynwood spot Le Chick is, in fact, pretty good at chicken.
 They cook it rotisserie style, fried, and in sandwich form with their Fried Chicken Bun.
 The chicken here is nice and crispy.
 The bun is squishy, but firm enough to hold the whole thing together.
 And there’s swiss cheese melted evenly over it all.
 Our only complaint about this one is the bib lettuce, which gets a little soggy and sad when heated.
 But it’s pretty easy to just yank off like a tablecloth.
-Le Chick is open for outdoor dining and takeout.

 Fuku is a delivery-only restaurant from the Momofuku team operating out of a few different ghost kitchens around Miami.
 These are simple, but tasty, chicken sandwiches, served on soft potato buns with breast meat.
 But, because it is delivery-only, we can’t vouch that your sandwich will arrive in pristine condition.
 Smooshed, cold, or very late sandwiches - it’s all a possibility.
 But so is a perfectly fine fried chicken sandwich.